swsli/FIT5120-IE/htdocs/wp-content/plugins/ssl-zen/readme.txt

 If our plugin helped you secure your website, please leave a [review here](https://wordpress.org/support/plugin/ssl-zen/reviews/#new-post)

 For more information about our plugin, please visit [sslzen.com](https://sslzen.com)

-Legal:
-- By downloading our plugin, You agree to Let’s Encrypt® [Terms of Service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf)
-- By downloading our plugin, You agree to [LEClient license terms](https://github.com/yourivw/LEClient/blob/master/LICENSE), a PHP LetsEncrypt client library to verify domain ownership and generate SSL certificate for your website.
-- We use [Let's Debug](https://letsdebug.net/) API, a diagnostic tool to help figure out why you might not be able to issue a certificate for Let's Encrypt®.
-- We use [Freemius](https://freemius.com) to collect non-sensitive diagnostic data about your website should you opt-in.

 Internet Security Research Group™, Let’s Encrypt®, ISRG™ are trademarks of the Internet Security Research Group.
 StackPath®, EdgeSSL™ are trademarks of StackPath, LLC.
 All rights reserved.